femoz/NADALL/content/authors/pedro-ivo-bastos-de-castro/_index.md

 <br />
 <br />
 <br />
-Pedro Ivo Bastos de Castro is a researcher and PhD candidate of ITT.
-He has specializations on farm land management, application of GIS and remote sensing in farmland management and development.
+Pedro Ivo Bastos de Castro is a researcher at ITT and a Ph.D. candidate at the University of Bonn.
+His PhD. research focuses on Land Use Land Cover Classification using Optical Images and modeling of causal relationships of Land Use Land Cover Changes.
+He is currently studying the causal chain of farmland abandonment in Rio De Janeiro, Brazil.